videkarlsson/pratakarnkraft/_posts/2014-12-29-normal-drift-leukemi.markdown

 <blockquote><p>In Germany 1980-2003 we see an increased risk for cancer in children under 5 years of age, particularly leukaemia, when living in proximity(<5km) to a nuclear power station.
 This observation is not consistent with most international studies, unexpected given the observed level of radiations and remains unexplained.
 We cannot exclude the possibility that this effect is the result of uncontrolled confounding or pure chance.</p></blockquote>

-I diskussionen skriver de ävan att strålningen från kärnkraftverk är lägre än den naturliga bakgrundsstrålningen.
+I diskussionen skriver de även att strålningen från kärnkraftverk är lägre än den naturliga bakgrundsstrålningen.

 Den <a href="http://www.ssk.de/SharedDocs/Beratungsergebnisse_PDF/2008/Kikk_Studie_e.pdf?__blob=publicationFile
 ">tyska strålskyddskommissionen riktar trotts detta kritik mot KiKK studien</a> och skriver: